hpxmlwg/hpxml/guide/source/program_administrator/implementation_goals.rst

   what is your current number of projects per year and how many would you like to increase to?
-If you are focused on volume, your priorities might lie in HPXML efforts designed to increase volume, like integration with Home Energy Score or Real Estate Coordination.
+If you are focused on volume, your priorities might lie in HPXML efforts designed to increase volume, like integration with Home Energy Score or coordination with your local real estate market.
 * **Are there local rules or regulations to consider?** For example, utility program regulators may require specific project details to be reported.
 Make sure you coordinate with local experts in these fields to identify potential